g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 export default Firework;
 ```
 There is a color JavaScript function named `Firework` in the above code block.
-The necessary React hooks (`useEffect` and `useRef`) and `Fireworks` library are imported into this function as required by it.
+The necessary React hooks (`useEffect` and `useRef`) and `Fireworks` library are imported into this function as required.
 Consequently, a reference `(containerRef)` was created using the `useRef` method inside this function.
 When the component mounts, a new `Fireworks` instance is created using the `useEffect` hook with specific options like rocket point, hue range, delay, and speed, among others.
 Fireworks will be shown in the `container` being referred to; the fireworks effect will stop when the component unmounts; the component gives back a division styled in such a way that it covers the entire viewport and serves as a `container` for fireworks display; in the end, the `Firework` component is exported as the default export.

 ### Adding the Firework Effect Logic Using the Imported Library
-Inside the `useEffect` hook, the `Fireworks` instance is initialized using both the reference to the `container` and defined options for firework effects.
+Inside the `useEffect` hook, the `Fireworks` instance is initialized using the reference to the `container` and defined options for firework effects.
 We ensure that an animation demonstrating fireworks will halt if the component gets removed by  the `useEffect` hook by returning a cleanup function.

 To make the fireworks go off, you must include the `fireworks` component in our primary app.
 Locate the `App.js` file and import the Firework component as the first thing in it.